libelulasoftec/yii2-async-await/README.md

 Async await
 ===========
-About Async await for php yii2 integration, this uses amphp
+Async await for php yii2 integration, this uses amphp and support callbacks and Task

 Installation
 ------------